 Defining training and testing datasets

 Pregnancies were ordered chronologically and split into two equal subsets for training (infants born 1959-1962) and testing purposes (infants born 1963 to 1965).
 All variables were categorised as either antenatal (measurable before 37 weeks’ gestation), growth (birth measures of growth), and intrapartum (measures only available at or after 37 weeks, up to the point to delivery), and classified as either unordered categorical, ordinal, or numerical.
+The earlier pregnancies were used for training to emulate the use of existing records in predicting future events.

 Feature preparation